 I show through historical study and political theory how this renewed appreciation for the politics of life writing elevates these authors’ distinct democratic visions while drawing common themes across them.
 This book offers both a method for understanding the politics of life narrative and a call to anticipate claims of experience as they appear today.

-The Claims of Experience can be ordered through Oxford University Press or Amazon.
-A paperback edition is forthcoming.
+The Claims of Experience can be ordered through Oxford University Press or Amazon, in hardcover and paperback.
 It has been reviewed positively by Rogers Smith in The Review of Politics, Adam Dahl in Political Theory, and Susan McWilliams Barndt in Perspectives on Politics.